gpstar81/GPStar-proton-pack/SMOKE.md

 ## What is a "Smoke Kit"?

 Before proceeding it should be made clear what exactly a "smoke kit" consists of.
-In simplest term this is a combination of 4 components: a vape coil (atomizer), an air pump, a fan or blower, and a white LED.
+In simplest terms this is a combination of 4 components: a vape coil (atomizer), an air pump, a fan or blower, and a white LED.
 Traditionally, the vape coil will be paired directly with the air pump as it is dangerous to run a vape coil without proper airflow.
 The fan and LED may either be separated or combined--there are many community makers of smoke kits with various implementations where components may be bundled differently.

 For modders who are comfortable with building their own smoke solution we recommend [this guide to creating your own smoke generator](SMOKE_DIY.md).
 For purposes of integrating and connecting a smoke solution please read the remainder of this guide.